 - OTC, muscle relaxers and other narcotics

-An important thing to remember is to avoid too much bed rest.
-Taking it easy and not lifting heavy things is fine but lying in bed for the pain to go away is one of the worst things you can do for your spine.
-Retaining motion is crucial when there is a herniation of a disc.
+An important thing to remember with a herniated disc is to avoid too much bed rest.
+Lying in bed waiting for the pain to go away is one of the worst things you can do.
+Taking it easy and not lifting heavy things is fine.